PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter2.md

 logicalAnd = (a > 4) && (b < 4);  % Returns true
 ```

-## Loops and Conditional Statements
+## LOOPS AND CONDITIONAL STATEMENTS

 Control flow in MATLAB is managed through loops and conditional statements.